Skip to content

 Norway

-The Lofoten Islands sit right above the Arctic circle, allowing for an alluring observation of the northern lights.
-It’s a great thing that this phenomenon appears around different sites, so you may get lucky and not miss it.
+The Lofoten Islands sit above the Arctic Circle, allowing for an alluring observation of the northern lights.
+This phenomenon appears around different sites, so you may get lucky and not miss it.

-Another phenomenon that you’ll experience is a sun that either never goes down or never comes up.
-It’s a new world where the night stays for six months and leaves for another six.
+Another phenomenon you’ll experience is a sun that either never goes down or never comes up.
+In this new world, the night stays for six months and leaves for another six.
 For that very reason, Norway is known as the Land of the Midnight Sun.

 These islands have a rich culture and deep history.
 Most of them revolve around the sea and the lives within.
 Many villages around this region have always depended on fishing.
 You may like heading there and taking fishing for a new experience.
 Moreover, this region offers scenic landscapes that will please your eyes.

-Besides the beautiful sceneries, you have the opportunity to explore the surrounding towns.
-Svolvær is one of the most popular tourist attractions for housing several art galleries where you can learn about history.
+Besides the beautiful scenery, you can explore the surrounding towns.
+Svolvær is one of the most popular tourist attractions, housing several art galleries where you can learn about history.
 It is also home to the rock pinnacle, Svolvær Goat, and several other natural wonders.

 4) Drive Down the Trollstigen Road